yatzin/TheCenterWire/CopilotInstructions.md

 This maintains proper content hierarchy with newest articles at top-left, aging out to bottom-right.

 1. **Remove the oldest article** (Article 9):
-   - Delete the entire last `news-card` article to make space
+   - from index.html: delete the entire last `news-card` article to make space
    - This article "ages out" of the homepage
+   - Move the physical file to OlderNews Folder.
+Be sure to include any local images if present into the OlderNews Folder.
+   - update arhive-list.txt to list every file in OlderNews directory in date descending order so the newest files are at the top and the oldest files are at the bottom.
+This file is a simple text file that lists all files in OlderNews directory in the following format: <filename>|Month day, year|Headline

+   ex:
+      texas-floods-camp-mystic-tragedy.html|July 9, 2025|Devastating Texas Floods Leave 160+ Missing, 100+ Dead
+      trump-withdraws-national-guard-los-angeles.html|July 16, 2025|Trump Administration Orders Withdrawal of 2,000 National Guard Troops from Los Angeles

 2. **Shift all articles down/right** (work backwards to avoid overwrites):
    - **Article 8 → Article 9 position**: Move 8th news card to 9th position